junxit/us-congress-bills-117/bill.md

   >     - **(A)** identify areas of concern for faith-based organizations and houses of worship, including event planning recommendations, checklists, facility hardening, tabletop exercise resources, and other resilience measures;
   >     - **(B)** involve comprehensive safety measures, including threat prevention, preparedness, protection, mitigation, incident response, and recovery to improve the safety posture of faith-based organizations and houses of worship upon implementation;
   >     - **(C)** involve comprehensive safety measures, including preparedness, protection, mitigation, incident response, and recovery to improve the resiliency of faith-based organizations and houses of worship from manmade and natural disasters;
-  >     - **(D)** include any evidence or research rationale supporting the determination of the Clearinghouse that the best practice or rec­om­men­da­tion under subparagraph (B) has been shown to have a significant effect on improving the safety and security of individuals in faith-based organizations and houses of worship, including—
+  >     - **(D)** include any evidence or research rationale supporting the determination of the Clearinghouse that the best practices or recommendations under subparagraph (B) hashave been shown to have a significant effect on improving the safety and security of individuals in faith-based organizations and houses of worship, including—
   >       - **(i)** findings and data from previous Federal, State, local, Tribal, territorial, private sector, and nongovernmental organization research centers relating to safety, security, and targeted violence at faith-based organizations and houses of worship; and
   >       - **(ii)** other supportive evidence or findings relied upon by the Clearinghouse in determining best practices and rec­om­men­da­tions to improve the safety and security posture of a faith-based organization or house of worship upon implementation; and
-  >     - **(E)** an overview of the available resources the Clearinghouse can provide for faith-based organizations and houses of worship.
+  >     - **(E)** include an overview of the available resources the Clearinghouse can provide for faith-based organizations and houses of worship.
   >   - **(3)** *Additional information* The Clearinghouse shall maintain and make available a comprehensive index of all Federal grant programs for which faith-based organizations and houses of worship are eligible, which shall include the performance metrics for each grant management that the recipient will be required to provide.
   >   - **(4)** *Past recommendations* To the greatest extent practicable, the Clearinghouse shall identify and present, as appropriate, best practices and recommendations issued by Federal, State, local, Tribal, territorial, private sector, and nongovernmental organizations relevant to the safety and security of faith-based organizations and houses of worship.
   > - **(d)** *Assistance and training* The Secretary may produce and publish materials on the Clearinghouse to assist and train faith-based organizations, houses of worship, and law enforcement agencies on the implementation of the best practices and recommendations.